 Because of the long fermentation process, the cheese is easily digested.
 It is also lactose-free.
 Still rich in calcium this hard cheese is one of the healthiest cheese choices you can make.

 How do you know you are buying the authentic certified Parmigiano Reggiano cheese?
 Look for the name carved right into the rind.
 Small pinholes carefully spell out the name.

 If you can’t make out the etching on the cheese, check the label.
 It will be clearly marked, as you see below.
 There will be no mistaking the real deal.

 Now that you know how to find the best Parmigiano Reggiano, you will be sure to look for it by name.
-Be sure to include the best cheese in this recipe for Parmigiano Reggiano Pasta we want to share with you.
-Starting with the best ingredients is always a good way to ensure your Parmigiano Reggiano Pasta will be a success.
+Be sure to include the best cheese in this recipe we want to share with you.
+Starting with the best ingredients is always a good way to ensure your recipe will be a success.
 Substituting a lesser quality cheese, like the powdered parmesan you get in supermarkets will simply not work.
 Use only the certified cheese we recommend Parmigiano Reggiano.

 Parmigiano Reggiano Pasta With Asparagus